 Luckily, Canada tends to be on the colder side and will most likely stay cold throughout the entire life cycle of your indica marijuana strains.
 In that regard, you might not have to worry about having to face molds and pests unless the temperature gets hot enough.

 But, if you happen to use an indoor system in Canada because you do not have enough space outdoors, it is best for you to make sure that your indica strains are protected from molds.
 Make sure that your indoor grow space has enough airflow to decrease the buildup of humidity in such a limited room.
 You can do so by putting in large exhaust fans.

 However, as you grow in terms of experience, you might want to try your hand at true indica strains.
-Some indicas you may want to consider growing in Canada are the following:
+Some Indicas you may want to consider Growing Indica strains in Canada are the following: